-Lost Traffic Ticket in UtahPage OverviewSUMMARY: How to Find Lost Utah Traffic Ticket Information
+Lost Traffic Ticket in UtahPage OverviewSUMMARY: How to Find Lost Traffic Ticket Information in Utah

-If you recently lost your UT traffic ticket, contact the appropriate county court for details about your lost traffic ticket.
+If you need to find traffic citation information, contact the appropriate county court for details about your lost traffic ticket.

-Most Utah counties don't offer an online traffic ticket search option, but some counties and cities might.
-For example, if you were ticketed in Salt Lake City, you can search for your traffic ticket by your license plate or driver's license number.
-Otherwise, keep reading below for tips on how to track down your Utah citation.
+Most Utah counties don't offer an online search option to find tickets, but some counties and cities might.
+For example, if you were ticketed in Salt Lake City, you can search for lost tickets using your license plate or driver's license number.
+Otherwise, keep reading below for tips on how to track down your Utah citation for your traffic violation.

 If you can't find ticket information, but you can recall where you received your UT traffic ticket, you can search the Utah City and County page on the state's website.

 NOTE: It might also help to contact the issuing law enforcement agency; only the Utah Highway Patrol (UHP), county sheriffs' offices, and municipal police departments can issue traffic citations in Utah.
-If you are ticketed by an agent of the UHP, use its online local office finder to track down the office handling your UT traffic ticket.
+If you were ticketed by an agent of the UHP, use its online local office finder to track down the UT office handling your lost traffic ticket.

 From the above-mentioned state site, you'll find a list of local government pages.
 Once you narrow down the location, look for links to something like a police or sheriff's department.
-Again, if UHP issued your UT traffic ticket, you'll need to locate the specific UHP office separately to find lost ticket information.
+Again, if UHP issued your UT traffic ticket for your traffic violation, you'll need to locate the specific UHP office separately to find lost ticket information.